QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

   is a result possible
   <span class="tms">such as 1 for a dice</span>
 * $\Omega$ (big-omega)
-  is a set of all possible results
+  is a set of all possible outcomes, also called sample space
   <span class="tms">such as {1,2,3,4,5,6} for a dice
   or {$\ x \mid x \in [1,6]\ $}</span>.
 * $A$ is an event included in <span>
   $\Omega$. <span class="tms">
   It's almost everytime defined
-  by a sentence like "the result is pair".
+  by a sentence like "the result is pair" giving a set like {2,4,6} for a dice.
   </span>
 * $\overline{A}$ means the opposite
   event of A.